B-Interactive/cloudflare-stream-wordpress/README.md

 * Take full advantage of Cloudflare Stream's security features.
 * Uses signed URL's / tokens, so video access can be strictly controlled and limited.
 * Uses a limited access API token for API access, eliminating the use of the global API key which presents a huge security risk.
+* Incorporate additional features and new features as they're made available.

 The Gutenberg Block method of adding videos appears to be broken (in the original plugin also).
 I've only left code related to the Gutenberg Block in this fork, so as to not break existing content should you switch from the official plugin.
 Adding new block content will fail as the global API key it's expecting to use is no longer stored in this plugin.
 Note the Gutenberg Block as it currently exists, does not support signed URL's / tokens.